christensenacademy/christensen-academy/modules/beginning-actionscript/textpage/textpage.md

 ```

 ####Give It a Try
 Play around with [this example](http://www.christensenacademy.org/modules/beginning-actionscript/textpage/basic-commands.fla) to see if you can figure out what the code is doing.
 To test the program press ctrl+enter on PC or command+return on Mac.
 Look at the code for each frame.
-Try chaning up some of the commands and predict the results.
+Try changing up some of the commands and predict the results.

 #####Code executes (runs) line by line
 ```java